Pelvic Inflammatory Disease (cont.)

 - She is pregnant.

 - An abscess (a localized infection) is suspected.
 A tubo-ovarian abscess (TOA) is a type of disease seen frequently in PID.
 A tubo-ovarian abscess is a collection of bacteria, pus, and fluid (abscess) that occurs in the Fallopian tube and involves the ovary.
 It is most often seen in teens.
 A tubo-ovarian abscess is also more likely to occur in teens or adult women who use intrauterine devices (IUDs) as birth control.
 A teen girl with a tubo-ovarian abscess often looks sick, has a fever and pain that makes it difficult to walk.
-The abscess will be treated in the hospital withantibiotics by most physicians.
+The abscess will be treated with antibiotics in the hospital by most physicians.
 Surgery may be needed to remove or drain the abscess.

 - The person is acutely ill or cannot manage their illness at home.